most aggressive dog breeds

 Pit Bulls are the most aggressive dog breedsAs the dog stereotypes go, no list of most aggressive dog breeds can go without Pit Bulls.

-Pitbull is a name for many dogs, all of whom are closely related but not the same dog breed.
+Pitbull is a name for many closely related dogs, but not the same dog breed.

-Originally, the Pitbull was bred to bait and pull down bulls and bears.
-This group of dogs is the breed most often used for dog fighting, which adds to the stigma of them being one of the most aggressive dogs by nature.
+These dogs were often used for dog fighting, which adds to their stigma of being one of the most aggressive dogs by nature.

 Honorable Mentions

-In addition to the above most aggressive dog breeds, some other breeds are occasionally part of similar lists.
+In addition to the 20 most mislabeled aggressive dog breeds above, other breeds occasionally part of similar lists are:

 FAQs About Aggressive Dog Breeds